-The ESRB publishes periodically two overviews of measures of macroprudential interest.
-National authorities are required to notify the ESRB of these measures under the Capital Requirements Directive (CRDIV), the Capital Requirements Regulation (CRR) and various ESRB recommendations.
+National authorities are required to notify the ESRB of their macroprudential measures in accordance with the Capital Requirements Directive (CRD V), the Capital Requirements Regulation (CRR II) and various ESRB recommendations.

 The first is the “Overview of national macroprudential measures”, which includes all types of current and past measures.
-The second is the “Overview of national capital-based measures”, which includes only currently active capital-based measures that apply to the systemically important institutions in a Member State.
+The second is the “Overview of national capital-based measures”, which includes only currently active capital-based measures that apply to the systemically important institutions in EEA countries.

-National authorities should use the common ESRB/ECB/EBA notification templates when notifying the ESRB of macroprudential measures (including reciprocating measures).
+National authorities should use the common ESRB/European Central Bank/European Banking Authority notification templates when notifying the ESRB of macroprudential measures (including reciprocating measures).

-The countercyclical capital buffer (CCyB) is a macroprudential instrument designed to help counter pro-cyclicality in the financial system.
+The countercyclical capital buffer (CCyB) is designed to help counter procyclicality in the financial system.

 Global systemically important institutions (G-SIIs) and, subject to national discretion, other systemically important institutions (O-SIIs) must fulfil supplementary requirements concerning the amount of Common Equity Tier 1 capital they are required to hold as a buffer.

-The systemic risk buffer aims to address long-term, non-cyclical systemic risks that are not covered by the Capital Requirements Regulation or by the CCyB or the G-SII/O-SII buffers.
+The systemic risk buffer (SyRB) addresses systemic risks that are not covered by the Capital Requirements Regulation or by the CCyB or the G-SII/O-SII buffers.